MarkTigchelaar/Autopilot/README.md

 ```
 define fun(fun(int) int, float, someType) fun(int) as funnyFunc <- ERROR!
 ```
-Each type would need to be build up in previous defines (no need to be in order)
+Each type would need to be build up in existing define statements (no need to be in order)
 ```
 define fun(int) int as MoreIntsFunction
 define fun(MoreIntsFunction, float, someType) intFunc as funnyFunc
 define fun(int) as intFunc
 ```
-This prevents define statements from being cluttered, and makes it easier to reuse the defined types.
+This prevents define statements from being cluttered, and makes it easier to reuse the individual defined types.
 The define statement is a central part of Autopilot, since it is where all compound user types are defined There are several built in data structures in Autopilot:
 - Map